 Fruit and Root

-Consider Matthew 7:16–19 where Jesus says that we will know the false Christians by their fruit: “Are grapes gathered from thornbushes, or figs from thistles?
+You will recognize them by their fruits.
+Are grapes gathered from thornbushes, or figs from thistles?
 So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.
 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
-Thus you will recognize them by their fruits.”
-So, again, he says, “The absence of good fruit in our lives means fire.”
+Thus you will recognize them by their fruits.

+So, again, he says that the absence of good fruit in our lives means fire.
 But be sure to look at the words carefully here.
 Bearing fruit doesn’t make you a good tree.
-A lot of people quickly jump to the conclusion that if there is some kind of conditionality at the judgment — namely, that you have to bear good fruit, you have to fight lust or you have to be forgiving — then we are somehow making ourselves into a good tree and earning salvation by those fruits.
+A lot of people quickly jump to the conclusion that if there is some kind of conditionality at the judgment — namely, that you have to bear good fruit, you have to fight lust, or you have to be forgiving — then we are somehow making ourselves into a good tree and earning salvation by those fruits.
 Well, that is insane.

 The text says, “A good tree bears good fruit.”
 If you have fruit, you are a good tree, not the other way around.
 We are not saved by good fruit.
 The good fruit shows that we are a good tree of faith in Jesus.

-Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophecy in your name and cast out demons in your name and do many mighty works in your name?’
-And then I will say to them, ‘I never knew you.
-Depart from me you workers of lawlessness.’”
+Not everyone who says to me, “Lord, Lord,” will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
+On that day many will say to me, “Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?”
+And then will I declare to them, “I never knew you; depart from me, you workers of lawlessness.”

-So, in other words, what threw Nick for a loop in Matthew 6:15 is everywhere.
-“If you do not forgive others their trespasses, neither will your Father forgive your trespasses.”
+So, in other words, what threw Nick for a loop in Matthew 6:15 is everywhere: “If you do not forgive others their trespasses, neither will your Father forgive your trespasses.”
 Jesus is simply saying what he is saying everywhere else.

 The way I would put it is like this: If the forgiveness that we received at the cost of the blood of the Son of God, Jesus Christ, is so ineffective in our hearts that we are bent on holding unforgiving grudges and bitterness against someone, we are not a good tree.
 We are not saved.
 We don’t cherish this forgiveness.
 We don’t trust in this forgiveness.
 We don’t embrace and treasure this forgiveness.